joseph-carlson/joseph-carlson.github.io/content/projects/homelab/home-lab.md

 - Increase my network security.
 - Network-wide ad-blocking with AdGuard Home.
 - Remote network access with WireGuard VPN.
-- Implement a reverse proxy to SSL/TLS encryption for local resources.
+- Implement a reverse proxy to have valid certificates for local resources.
 - Generate, aggregate, and analyze activity on the network.
 - Display all this in a screenshot-worthy dashboard.